FREE! Click here to Join FunTrivia. Thousands of games, quizzes, and lots more!

 The church of Saint George, Romania's famous church, was mostly built in the Gothic style, with its stunning frescoes (celebrated for their intense blue background) representing various stories from the Bible.
 Deserted in the late 18th century, Voronet Monastery was repopulated in 1991, and is now a thriving religious community, as well as an important tourist destination.

-9. Celebrated for its extravagantly ornate Gothic architecture, the Monastery of Alcobaça was established as a gift from the King of Portugal to Bernard of Clairvaux - the founder of which important religious order?
+9. Celebrated for its extravagantly ornate Gothic architecture, the Monastery of Alcobaça was established as a gift from the King of Portugal to Bernard of Clairvaux - one of the founders of which important religious order?

 Answer: Cistercians